A Leader Report

 The team's largest disagreements are not always its largest gaps.

-Co-creating · Q10 · Psychological safety
+Co-creating · Q10 · Hard truths and disagreements

-Mean 4.8
+Mean 4.5

-Commissioning · Q2 · Skills and perspectives
+Commissioning · Q2 · Mix of skills

 This team has the right mix of skills, experience, and perspectives to deliver on its commission.